 One stage in Mega Man Legends takes place in an "Abandoned Warehouse District"; which has a Humongous Mecha attack you; and it levels any building in between you and it.
 Interestingly, building damage to inhabited buildings can occur in similar attacks earlier in the game.
 While no people die in these attacks, for some reason; it's in the player's best interest to prevent this as it takes your time and money to rebuild them and the requisite side quests and power-ups.

-Rhythm Thief And The Emperors Treasure takes this to absurd extents.
+Rhythm Thief & the Emperor's Treasure takes this to absurd extents.
 Even when Phantom R goes to world-famous Parisian landmarks like Notre Dame, Les Invalides and the Eiffel Tower mid-day, absolutely no tourists or civilians are around to see him do things like find the Dragon Crown or a secret entrance into the catacombs or fight with the Chevaliers Diaboliques.
 Even when the Eiffel Tower gets struck by lightning, there is no one in it other than him.